Travel, experience, conserve with

 1. Day 1: Fly to Ecuador & arrive Quito

 Today we depart the UK on international flights to Ecuador.
-We arrive in the country’s capital city, Quito, where we are met and transferred to our overnight accommodation nearby.
+We arrive in the country’s capital city, Quito, where we're met and transferred to our overnight accommodation nearby.

 Accommodation: Airport Hotel, 1-night

-2. Day 2: Fly to Coca & transfer to Napo Wildlife Centre
+2. Day 2: Fly to Coca & transfer to Napo River

 We take a short flight from Quito to Coca, on the banks of the Napo River in the Upper Amazon Basin.
-From Coca, we continue by covered motorboat down the river for around two hours to Yasuní National Park and then a further two hours by canoe to our accommodation at the Napo Wildlife Centre.
+From Coca, we continue by covered motorboat down the river for around one hour to Yarina Ecological Reserve.
+Our lodge is a short boat trip down a side channel from the main river.

 3. Days 3-6 : Photography in the Ecuadorian Amazon